 Neighborhood: 8th Avenue South

 The den-like setup of this classic Nashville club can place you mere inches from your favorite bands—close enough for them to sweat on you, should you wish.
-The Basement has a couple tables up front if you need to sit, but being part of the shoulder-to-shoulder crowd is a tight squeeze that’s always worth it.
-Just step outside to the back patio when you need fresh air!
+The Basement has a couple of tables up front if you need to sit, but being part of the shoulder-to-shoulder crowd is a tight squeeze that’s always worth it.
+Just step outside to the back patio when you need fresh air.

 The Basement East